Alkylation unit: SAAU process description

 A SAAU can be divided into five major sections: reaction, refrigeration, effluent treating, fractionation and blowdown.

 In the reaction section the reacting hydrocarbons (olefin feed with both fresh and recycled isobutane) are brought into contact with sulfuric acid catalyst under controlled conditions and at a temperature of 15.6 °C (60 °F).
 The feeds are treated to remove impurities, especially water in order to reduce corrosion.

 The heat of reaction is removed in the refrigeration section and the light hydrocarbons are purged from the unit.
-In the effluent treating Section the free acid, alkyl sulfates and di-alkyl sulfates are removed from the net effluent stream to avoid downstream corrosion and fouling using a settler.
+In the effluent treating section the free acid, alkyl sulfates and di-alkyl sulfates are removed from the net effluent stream to avoid downstream corrosion and fouling using a settler.

 The sulfuric acid present in the reaction zone serves as a catalyst to the alkylation reaction.
 Theoretically, a catalyst promotes a chemical reaction without being changed as a result of that reaction.
 In reality, however, the acid is diluted as a result of the side reactions and feed contaminants.
 To maintain the desired spent acid strength, a small amount of fresh acid is continuously charged to the acid recycle line from the acid settler to the reactor and an equivalent amount of spent acid is withdrawn from the acid settler.
 In the fractionation section the unreacted isobutane is recovered for recycle to the reaction section and remaining hydrocarbons are separated into the desired products.

 The spent acid is degassed in an acid blowdown drum, waste water pH is adjusted and acid vent streams are neutralized with caustic in a scrubber before being flared.
-Spent acid goes to storage and periodically removed.
+Spent acid goes to storage and is periodically removed.